DataDog/dd-sdk-android/dd-sdk-android-coil/README.md

 ## Getting Started

-To include the Datadog integration for [Coil][1] in your project, simply add the following to your application's `build.gradle` file.
+To include the Datadog integration for [Coil][1] in your project, add the following to your application's `build.gradle` file.

 ```